TharaniJDissanayake/sinhala-mental-health-detection-irp/README.md

 Project Overview
-- This project aims to detect mental health conditions specifically depression, anxiety, and normal states from Sinhala social media text using various machine learning and deep learning approaches.
+- This project aims to detect mental health conditions, specifically depression, anxiety, and normal states, from Sinhala social media text using various machine learning and deep learning approaches.
 The research focuses on low-resource language processing and explainable AI (XAI), addressing gaps in existing Sinhala mental health detection studies.

 Six models were implemented and evaluated: